A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 H

-: The Foundation considers health to be the ability to engage in and enjoy a vibrant life – a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+health: The Foundation considers health to be the ability to engage in and enjoy a vibrant life – a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

 health equity: Health equity exists when there are no unnecessary, avoidable, unfair, unjust or systemically caused differences in health status.